 Tips for round muffin tops

 Keep the batter thick.
 The batter for these gluten free chocolate chip muffins should be quite thick.
 This will help the tops stay nice and round.
 When you scoop the batter into the muffin tray, it should hold it shape and stay rounded on top and not spread out.

 Fill the muffins to the top.
 Most recipes will tell you to fill cupcakes/muffins about 3/4 of the way up, but with this recipe, you want to fill it all the way to the brim.

 Start at a higher temperature.
 One trick that I like to use with muffins is to bake at a higher temperature for about 5 minutes, then lower to 350 for the remaining time.

 For this recipe, I would suggest baking at 400 Fahrenheit for 5 minutes, then lower the temperature to 350 and bake an additional 15 or so minutes.

 This allows the muffins to rise quickly as soon as they hit the oven.
 As always, avoid opening the oven while baking!
 This will lower the temperature and can cause a recipe to sink or deflate.

-Do they keep?
-Yes!
-Store these gluten free muffins are room temperature in a sealed container.
+Store these gluten free chocolate chip muffins are room temperature in a sealed container.
 I like to microwave them for a few seconds before eating if they’ve been sitting around for a bit.
 They should keep for about 3 days.